boryanagoncharenko/CssCoco/analysis.md

  ```
 treecell.indented {…}
  ```
-**Actions**: Find a class that is also a key selector; check if the previous sibling is an html tag.
+**Actions**: Find a class that is also a key selector; check if the previous sibling is an HTML tag.

 ---
 **Description**: Use the most specific category possible.